 COCC Merit Scholarship

 Merit scholarships are awarded on the basis of academic excellence to the highest-ranking seniors graduating from in-district high schools.
-Application is now available.
+Application is now closed.

 Federal Work-Study Program

 The Federal Work-Study Program provides jobs for undergraduate and graduate students with financial need, allowing then to earn money to help pay education expenses.
 We encourage community service work and work related to each student's course of study.
 Read More